mre/endler.dev/content/2019/tinysearch/index.md

 Please be aware of these limitations:

-- **Only searches for entire words are supported.** There are no search suggestions.
+- **Only searches for entire words.** There are no search suggestions.
 - Since we bundle all search indices for all articles into one static binary, I **only recommend to use it for low- to medium-size websites**.
 Expect around 4kB (non-compressed) per article.